ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/README.md

 <img width="963" alt="image" src="https://user-images.githubusercontent.com/6848872/116485698-1ff57580-a88c-11eb-8856-c4527e00b401.png">

-### Reproducing The Experiments
+### Reproducing The Simulation Experiments

-We run three sets of experiments for:
+We run four sets of simulation experiments for:
 - illustrating the simulation speed improvement resulting from the introduction of the Simulink Functions,
 - validating the simulator with a momentum-based whole-body torque controller performing a complex trajectory,
 - comparing our simulator with Gazebo,